New birth registration - where can I register the birth?

 - if applicable, the date of marriage.

 If the parents are not married to each other, the mother is not obliged to have the father's/second parent's details included in the entry.
-It may be possible for them to be added at a later date.
+However, it may be possible for them to be added at a later date.

 Changing your child's forename(s)